mkpoli/hundouk/src/lib.typ

           let next-is-connector = (idx + 1 < children.len() and children.at(idx + 1).type == "connector")
           // Logic 1: Existing "move-kaeriten" (moves to NEXT connector).
 Usually for `Re` (returns to prev).
           // If `A[Re]=B`, `Re` on `A` moves to `=`.
-          let move-kaeriten = (kaeriten != none and next-is-connector)
+          let move-kaeriten = (kaeriten != none and next-is-connector and writing-direction == ttb)

           // Logic 2: "Steal back" (move to PREV connector).
 Usually for `1` (series marker).
           // If `A-B[1]`, `1` on `B` moves to `-`.
           let prev-is-connector = (idx > 0 and children.at(idx - 1).type == "connector")
-          let steal-kaeriten = (kaeriten != none and hang-kaeriten-on-connector and prev-is-connector)
+          let steal-kaeriten = (
+            kaeriten != none and hang-kaeriten-on-connector and prev-is-connector and writing-direction == ttb )

           let kaeriten-for-this = if move-kaeriten or steal-kaeriten { none } else { kaeriten }